 An inside look at Gypsum and the work Vaticinate:

 Soaked and shivering, on my hands and knees I begged for air so cold it hurt.
-I was not thankful - just defeated.
-Later as I was nearing my van, a styrofoam board caught my eye as it moved across the land like an awkward tumbleweed.
+I had to leave or freeze.
+As I was nearing my van, a styrofoam board caught my eye as it moved across the land like an awkward tumbleweed.
 With this, I made one last go...

 About the site: